flongo82/node-folder-mirroring/README.md

 Note that the fuse-bindings library on which we base our implementation does not support the poll() POSIX call.
 Thus, at the moment, it is not possible to wait for some event on a file descriptor.
 This means that, for example, the watch() call of the [onoff library](https://github.com/fivdi/onoff) does not currently work on the mirrored GPIO folder.

+If you are interested in Raspberry Pi virtualization for Internet of Things and Fog/Edge scenarios, refer to https://github.com/flongo82/raspberry_virtualization for a more recent application of the code you can find here.

 ### Raspbian Jessie Lite

 #### Update and upgrade the system: